 Composer Scott Lee writes concert music infused with the visceral sounds of popular music.
-Lee has worked with musicians across genres, including leading orchestras such as the Baltimore Symphony Orchestra, the North Carolina Symphony, the Portland Symphony Orchestra, Symphony in C, Winston-Salem Symphony members, the Moravian Philharmonic, and the Peabody Symphony Orchestra, chamber groups such as yMusic, the Da Capo Chamber Players, Deviant Septet, chatterbird, Verdant Vibes, and ShoutHouse, as well as multi-platinum pop artist Ben Folds.
-He has received commissions from the Aspen Music Festival & School, loadbang, the Baltimore Classical Guitar Society, the Occasional Symphony, and the American Craft Council.
+Lee has worked with musicians across genres, including leading orchestras such as the Baltimore Symphony Orchestra, the North Carolina Symphony, the Portland Symphony Orchestra, Symphony in C, Winston-Salem Symphony members, the Moravian Philharmonic, the Occasional Symphony, and the Peabody Symphony Orchestra, chamber groups such as yMusic, the Da Capo Chamber Players, Deviant Septet, chatterbird, Verdant Vibes, and ShoutHouse, as well as multi-platinum pop artist Ben Folds.
+He has received commissions from the Tanglewood Music Festival, the Aspen Music Festival & School, the Atlanta Symphony Youth Orchestra, loadbang, and the Baltimore Classical Guitar Society.

-Active as a music educator, Lee has taught courses in music at Duke University and at the Duke TIP summer program.
+Active as a music educator, Lee was recently appointed Assistant Professor of Composition at the University of Florida School of Music.
+He will begin teaching in the fall of this year, giving composition lessons as well as teaching courses in composition and electronic music.
+Previous teaching experience includes courses at the University of North Carolina at Greensboro, Duke University, and at the Duke TIP summer program.
 At the Peabody Institute, Lee engaged the community through the Junior Bach program, where he taught composition to middle school boys from at-risk neighborhoods in Baltimore.